 Dates of birth, small geographical details and rare cases that could easily lead to data disclosure have been removed to comply with the small numbers section of the data analysis guide from NHS England5.
-These include all administrative variables relating to service providers, these have been pseudonymised.
+These include GP practice codes (gpprac), the providers codes (procode and procode3) and primary care trusts.
+Variables including specific GP and health providers were pseudonymised.